jrembold/WUPhys-CodeComp/Readme.md

 Key | Description
   --- | ---
-  'Terrain' | Any walls or pillars in the bots ping range 'ASpear' | Any active moving spears in the ping range.
-Does not give direction 'DSpear' | Any inactive or fallen spears on the ground nearby 'Enemy' | Any enemy bots in the nearby vicinity
+  'Terrain' | Any walls or pillars in the bots ping range 'ABall' | Any active moving dodgeballs in the ping range.
+Does not give direction 'DBall' | Any inactive or fallen dodgeballs on the ground nearby 'Enemy' | Any enemy bots in the nearby vicinity

 Recall that the map coordinates have (0,0) in the upper left, so a relative coordinate of (-2,1) means the object is two spaces above you and one space to the right.

 ## Running the Server
 The server is run from a command prompt or shell following normal python conventions.
 Bots to compete are added to the prompt following a -i option.
-For example, to run a competition between the Randomman.py and Simpleman.py, you'd write:
+For example, to run a competition between the RandomMan.py and SimpleMan.py, you'd write:
 ```Shell
 python server.py -i RandomMan.py SimpleMan.py
 ```